 Frequently asked questions

-1. What anniversaries/birthdays does The Queen send congratulatory messages for?
+1. Which anniversaries/birthdays does The Queen send congratulatory messages for?

 The Queen sends messages of congratulations for Diamond (60th), 65th and Platinum (70th) wedding anniversaries and every year thereafter.
-She also arranges messages for 100th, 105th birthdays and every year thereafter.
+Her Majesty also arranges messages for 100th, 105th birthdays and every year thereafter.

 2. Can a message be sent after the anniversary/birthday has passed?

-5. I cannot supply a copy of the marriage certificate.
+4. I am applying for an anniversary message and cannot supply a copy of the marriage certificate.
 Can I still apply without it?

-If you cannot supply a copy of the marriage certificate, you may wish to contact the appropriate Office below who can search for the marriage details and confirm them directly with the Anniversaries Office.
+If you cannot supply a copy of the marriage certificate, you must contact the appropriate General Register Office who can search for the marriage details and confirm them directly with the Anniversaries Office.
+Contact details can be found on the application form.

-6. I cannot supply a copy of the birth certificate.
+5. I am applying for a birthday message and cannot supply a copy of the birth certificate.
 Can I still apply without it?

 If you cannot supply a copy of the birth certificate and the celebrant is in receipt of a state pension, you can send the completed form to the Anniversaries Office who will check the details with the Department for Work and Pensions.